Russian Navy: Black Sea Fleet

 The Black Sea Fleet, established on 2 May 1783, is based at the Sevastopol, Karantinnaya, and Streletskaya Bays in Sevastopol which is also the location of its headquarters, and at Novorossiysk in Krasnodar Kray.
 The fleet also has various other facilities on the Crimean Peninsula and facilities in Krasnodar Kray.

 Since the start of the Russo-Ukraine War, the Black Sea Fleet has experienced serious losses in ships and materiel.
 In the initial stages of the war, the fleet's flagship, the cruiser Moskva, was sunk on 14 April 2022 during the 2022 Russian invasion of Ukraine.
 Other losses, including the Tapir-class landing ship Saratov followed.
 For a broader list of Russian and Ukrainian ship losses in the war see:

-However, the fleet has continued operations though information on its precise order of battle is necessarily imprecise.
+While the fleet has attempted to continue operations, information on its precise order of battle is necessarily imprecise and Ukrainian surface, sub-surface and aerial drone capabilities have increasingly driven the fleet from open waters.